PromptQuorumPromptQuorum

 Prompt Chaining: How to Break Big Tasks Into Winning Steps

 Prompt chaining is a technique where you break a complex task into multiple smaller prompts and feed the output of one step into the next.
-This lets you build reliable multi-step workflows instead of relying on a single, overly complicated prompt As of April 2026.
+This lets you build reliable multi-step workflows instead of relying on a single, overly complicated prompt.

 What Prompt Chaining Is